 Let's assume you have a home in a known flood plain, less than a mile from the river.
 It hasn't flooded in nearly 50 years and a thriving community has built up around the area.
 However, the government wants to get prepared for the likelihood of a major flood that could inundate the larger region by building a major levee right where your house is.
 They cite eminent domain in order to take apart and move your house (along with several others) back by roughly 100 yards so they can build the levee through what is now your property.
 Since this is deemed necessary to protect the larger region, they really don't need your permission for the action known as a "taking."
 Although you get to keep your house, you'll be deprived of your property for the duration of the move and some time after.

 In an eminent domain action, what is necessary in order for a "taking" to occur is not always a formal transfer of interest in the property.
 Rather, what is required is a destruction of a personal interest in property, or such a drastic interference with the use and enjoyment of that property so as to constitute a taking.
 In other words, the impairment is so severe that it is tantamount to the assertion of a servitude on the property for the benefit of the government.

 It is often the case that a landowner is not completely deprived of his property, but instead suffers a restriction or impairment of his or her right to use it.
 For example (and as is frequently the case), a government may need to run a utility through private property, or need to alter a shoreline such that the property is no longer on the waterfront.
 The property may need to be flooded to create a dam, or a building on the property may need to be relocated to make access to another point.
+In any event, the government would need to prove the necessity of the action.
 In such cases, a partial taking may be effected, and the landowner is entitled to proportional compensation.